 In September 2009, IC&RC administered it first computer-based exams, and since then, more than 16,733 candidates have successfully used the system.

-At the 2010 Annual Meeting of IC&RC, held in Scottsdale, Arizona, USA, the Board of Directors voted to institute on-demand Computer-Based Testing (CBT) starting on January 1, 2011.
 The option to test nearly every day of the year, at sites around the world, offers tremendous benefits to candidates - moving them more quickly to certification and filling the growing need for professionals.

 In addition, CBT allows much higher levels of psychometric assessment of how individual questions perform in predicting success, as well as offering additional security measures.